Come Out! LGBT with rainbow butterfly

 When you are ready to tell that first person about your sexual orientation or gender identity — or even those first few people — give yourself plenty of time to prepare.
 Think through your options and make a deliberate plan of who, what, why, and how.
 Remember that if you do not choose to come out now, or ever, your identity and experiences are still legitimate and valuable.
 You get to decide what is right for you.

-Our national partners at the Human Rights Campaign have developed a number of “Coming Out Guides” to help you navigate your process.
-We will have a limited supply of these in print in the Office of LGBTQ Resources or you access the digital copies below:
+The Human Rights Campaign has developed a number of “Coming Out Guides” to help you navigate your process.
+We will have a limited supply of these in print in the Yale LGBTQ Center or you access the digital copies below:

 If Someone Comes Out to You